makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

     >>> self.portal.error_log._ignored_exceptions = ()
     >>> from Products.PloneTestCase.setup import portal_owner, default_password

+To test later e-mail system, we put the notification in *debug mode*, so no real mail will be sent but only printed to standard output.

+    >>> self.portal.portal_properties.ploneboard_notify_properties.debug_mode = True

 Ok, now we are ready to load the Plone site where this product is installed.
 Now we need to login and begin with creation of some forum.